alexbsec/alexbsec.github.io/_posts/2024-01-16-monitored-htb.md

 If we click on "Access Nagios", we will be brought to a login page, at `/nagiosxi/login.php`.
 I've tried to brute-force it and send send SQL injection payloads, but with no success.
-We know that this service is called Nagios XI, so my next step was to look for common vulnerabilities revolving around this service.
+We know that this service is called Nagios XI, so my next step was to look for common vulnerabilities revolving around it.
 Upon a quick search, we find [this](https://outpost24.com/blog/nagios-xi-vulnerabilities/) blog about Nagios XI CVEs.
 One that stands out to me is the first one, CVE-2023-40931.
 It reads:

 > Nagios XI features “Announcement Banners”, which can optionally be acknowledged by users.
 The endpoint for this feature is vulnerable to a SQL Injection attack.
 >